b-rad-c/micropy-to-micropy/README.md

 According to this page https://learn.adafruit.com/micropython-hardware-i2c-devices/i2c-slave the pyboard is the only micropython enabled controller that can act in slave mode currently.

-pyboard is on v1.10 of micropython lopy4 is on v1.18.1.r1 firmware
+pyboard is on v1.10 of micropython, lopy4 is on v1.18.1.r1 firmware

 ### usage
 After loading the code and doing a soft-reset, run the following examples by opening repl sessions on each.